Report a problem

 Nuts, one of Japan's largest motorhome manufacturers, reported on a six-month support program after the September 2025 earthquake in northern Cebu, Philippines.
 Aid included food delivery, medical checkups, and rebuilding a daycare center.

-Japanese motorhome manufacturer Nuts (according to one source, Nutts) announced the completion of a six-month aid program following the earthquake that struck northern Cebu, Philippines, on September 30, 2025.
-The company, which operates a factory in the Philippines, mobilized 277 local staff to deliver supplies and medical aid.
+Japanese motorhome manufacturer Nuts (also referred to as Nutts in some sources) has announced the completion of a six-month assistance program following the earthquake that struck northern Cebu Island, Philippines, on September 30, 2025.
+The company, which operates a motorhome factory in the Philippines, mobilized 277 local staff to deliver supplies and medical aid.

-• Food delivery to over 200 affected people
+• Food delivery to over 200 victims using motorhomes

 • Free medical checkups for 230 patients

-• Rebuilding of a daycare center (according to one source, for 60 children)
+• Rebuilding of a daycare center for 60 children

 Story sources